When Dean and Jerry Reunited on the MDA Labor Day Telethon

 That's Life

 Frank Sinatra was born on December 12, 1915 in Hoboken, NJ.
-I wish he were still around entertaining us, but that’s life.
+I wish he were still around entertaining us, but of course, as he sang, that’s life.

-Below, Sinatra sings “That’s Life,” which was released in 1966.
+Below, Sinatra recorded the song “That’s Life,” which was released in 1966.
 Dean Kay and Kelly Gordon wrote “That’s Life,” which was first recorded by Marion Montgomery and released in 1963.

 Over the years, a number of artists have recorded the song.
-You recently may have heard a current version in a television commercial for Jariance prescription diabetes medicine.
+More recently, you may have heard a version in a television commercial for Jariance prescription diabetes medicine.

 Sinatra, who passed away in 1998, first heard “That’s Life” in a version by singer O.C.
-Smith, who had a popular version of the song “Little Green Apples.”
+Smith.
+Smith may be most known for his popular version of the song “Little Green Apples.”
 Smith, who was born June 21 in 1932, passed away in 2001.
-Below is Smith’s version of “That’s Life.”

 One can hear how Smith’s own excellent version would have attracted Sinatra to the song.
 Sinatra’s version, which would become the most recognizable version of “That’s Life,” appeared on his 1966 album That’s Life.